youssefMes/RestaurantManagementSystem/README.md

 # RestaurantManagementSystem

 ## Introduction
+>In the following Project, we are going to use reactjs and GraphQL for the developpement of the services and Apache Kafka for the communication between them.

 This project is developed to automate day to day activity of a restaurant.
 Restaurant is a kind of business that serves people all over world with ready made food.
 This system is developed to provide service facility to restaurant and also to the customer.
 This restaurant management system can be used by employees in a restaurant to handle the clients, their orders and can help them easily find free tables or place orders.

 The services that are provided are the administartion service, reservation service and the delivery service.
 The restaurant menu is organized by categories (appetizers, soups, salads, entrees, sides and drinks) of menu items.
 Main objective build the system this is to provide  online ordering and reservation service to the customer.